jwittorf/fos-17-a-project-ambient-assisted-living-aal-visual-simulation/README.md

 		* Depending on your browser it might work out of the box (e.g. Firefox Developer Edition), for Google Chrome you need to add `"--allow-file-access-from-files` to the launch options/target like this:
 		![](DOC-Google-Chrome-Settings.png)
 * JavaScript needs to be enabled
+* Please browse the simulation in a common desktop computer resolution, although it uses responsive breakpoints, there is no optimization or so ever for mobile or small devices.
+This simulation is intended to run on a high resolution projector.

 ## Features/requirements and how to implement them